-- The PI is responsible for determining the appropriate Effort to be committed on a sponsored project.
-The Effort must reflect a reasonable estimate of the time that will be required to conduct the project.
+- The PI is responsible for determining the appropriate effort committed on a sponsored project.
+The effort must reflect a reasonable estimate of the time that will be required to conduct the project.

-- The PI is required to complete the Effort Certification within 45 days of receipt of notification by the Office of Sponsored Projects-Sponsored Projects Award Administration (SPAA) to certify effort.
+- The PI is required to complete the effort certification within 45 days of receipt of notification by the Office of Sponsored Projects-Sponsored Projects Award Administration (SPAA) to certify effort.

 - A minimal commitment of 1% is required on the part of the PI and other key personnel during the project.
 The effort can be expended during the academic year, the summer, or both.
 The minimum requirement does not apply to:

 - For NIH awards, the researcher’s academic salary plus summer salary (i.e., “annualized” salary) claimed on a project cannot exceed the annual NIH salary cap.
 The NIH salary cap is revised every calendar year and is available at http://grants2.nih.gov/grants/policy/salcap_summary.htm.

-- All researchers and others who are authorized to certify or pre-certify Effort are required to complete an Effort training course prior to performing Effort Certification (see also Section II.F below).
+- All researchers and others who are authorized to certify or pre-certify effort are required to complete an effort training course prior to performing effort certification (see also Section VII.B.6 below).
 Subsequent training will be provided in accordance with the following schedule, or more frequently if determined by the requirements of sponsoring agencies: